zopieux/py-gfm/doc/index.rst

    Hello, *world*!
 This is a ~~good~~marvelous day!
    Here is an auto link: https://example.org/

-   Le me introduce you to [task lists] (https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments):
+   Le me introduce you to [task lists](https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments):

    - [ ] eggs
    - [x] milk